NadeerMukaram/Augmented-Reality-Mental-Health-Assessment-PsyrenAR/README.md

 # PsyrenAR Demo UI
-A Mobile-Based Mental Health Assessment and Counselling Application with Marker-Based Augmented Reality. \n
+A Mobile-Based Mental Health Assessment and Counselling Application with Marker-Based Augmented Reality.

 Role: Full Stack

 Some of the Assets(SFX, UI) used in the application are included.

 Home Screen